RedisLabs/redislabs-docs/content/ri/release-notes/v.2.46.0.md

 This is the General Availability (GA) release of RedisInsight 2.46.

 ### Highlights
-- New formatters for 32-bit and 64-bit vector embeddings for a more human readable representation in the Browser
+- New formatters for 32-bit and 64-bit vector embeddings for a more human-readable representation in the Browser
 - Cleaner layout on the main page with quick access to JSON and search & query tutorials and Redis Cloud in-app sign-up